kipwoker/SoundCloud.API.Client/README.md

 	"TestAppId" : ""
 }
 ```
-You can also specify here optional fields: TestGroupId, TestTrackId, TestUserId
+You can also specify optional fields here: TestGroupId, TestTrackId, TestUserId

 #What's next
 It's almost stable right now.
 You can check out tests with your credentials.

-I want implement in web-project api console like this: https://developers.soundcloud.com/console
+I want to implement in web-project api console like this: https://developers.soundcloud.com/console

 But better. :)